ERISA – What the Hell Is It?

-ERISA is an acronym for the Employee Retirement Income Security Act of 1974.
-The body of ERISA law includes the federal statute 29 USC.
-1001, et seq.; the regulations (See: e.g. 29 CFR 2560 et seq.), and the “common law” (decisional law of the federal courts).
-The law was enacted by Congress to address irregularities in pension plan administration.
+It’s rumored that President Reagan once said ERISA meant Every Ridiculous Idea Since Adam.
+That paints an accurate picture.
+ERISA is actually an acronym for the Employee Retirement Income Security Act of 1974.
+But the body of law includes a lot more than just the federal statute.
+It also includes the federal regulations and the “common law” (decisional law of the federal courts).
+The law was primarily intended by Congress to address irregularities in pension plan administration.
 Legal historians credit the 1963 closing of the Studebaker plant in South Bend, Indiana as the genesis of ERISA.
-Because that pension fund was so poorly administered, the plant closing resulted in a loss of pension benefits for many of Studebaker’ employees.
-The mismanagement of the Teamsters Central States Pension Fund also played a part, because of its rather colorful history of making questionable loans to certain mob run casinos in Las Vegas.
+Because that pension fund was so poorly administered, the plant closing resulted in a loss of pension benefits for many of Studebaker’s employees.
+The mismanagement of the Teamsters Central States Pension Fund also played a part in the history of ERISA's early enforcement, because of its rather colorful history of making questionable loans to certain mob run casinos in Las Vegas.

 The "Employee Welfare Benefit Plan"